Intersects With Kissinger's Legacy

 Peter Kornbluh's great book -- "The Pinochet File: A Declassified Dossier on Atrocity and Accountability" -- is the best source for information on the 1973 coup that overthrew and killed the democratically elected President of Chile, Salvador Allende, and replaced him for 17 bloody years with the murderous but U.S.-friendly Augusto Pinochet dictatorship.
 Kornbluh is the best at using declassified U. S. data to document his findings.
 He also has published, and continues to publish, much of that material on the U. S. National Archive website.
 Kornbluh understands how the U. S. involvement in the Allende-Pinochet coup will forever shape Latin America's relationship with the United States, although to this day high-profile Americans and their legacies in the United States will never be held accountable for their significant roles in such events.
 Yet, the U. S. connections will never be totally erased and proof of that is the ongoing trial this week in Orlando of a Chilean-American who is charged with murdering, on behalf of Dictator Pinochet, Victor Jara way back in 1973 in the early days of the unforgettable Pinochet murders.

-And one final Pinochet comment
+And one final Pinochet comment:

 In 1982 Hollywood produced a major movie entitled "Missing" and it starred A-list actors Jack Lemmon and Sissy Spacek.
 Lemmon played Ed Horman whose son Charles was a real-life U. S. journalist who had gone missing in Pinochet's Chilean dictatorship.
 Spacek played Ruth Horman, the wife of Charles.
 These two actors later became emotional about the Pinochet atrocities, particularly the involvement of America in the Pinochet terror.